Brigade Nord: Operational brigade in the Cold War

-Leopard 1 from the Armoured Battalionon an exercise in summer of 1988.
+Leopard 1 from the Armoured Battalion on an exercise in summer of 1988.

 The brigade was formally declared operational on September 1, 1953.
 As a result of the parliaments's introduction of a new army system in 1953, the standing brigades were to be made up of conscripted soldiers in their initial service.
 Unlike the German Brigade, the young men now served one year in their respective detachments.

 The brigade in Northern Norway had two main functions: As a standing unit, it was an essential part of the land military invasion defense in Northern Norway; as a complete brigade, with all types of weapons and troops, it was an important training institution for the field army.

 During the Cold War, the brigade was central to the defense against a possible invasion from the Soviet Union.
 The brigade was stationed in the eastern valleys of Troms, which was defined as the defensive center of gravity for the territorial defense.
 Here, the brigade was to ensure that the opponent would be stopped and hold out until allied reinforcements could arrive.
 For a long time, defense planning was based on the assumption that the region of Finnmark could not be held, and that Norway had to be prepared for invasion from the east, both into Finnmark and through Finland.
 Parts of the brigade were therefore on high alert for long periods of time, down to 30 minutes, in order to meet an attack.
 A parliamentary decision from July 1953 stipulated that the two standing brigades in the new army structure should act as standing contingency forces in exposed areas, until mobilisation was initiated.

 Throughout its existence, the brigade was central to the training and education of Norwegian army soldiers and units, from all types of troops.
 The soldiers were trained in basic military skills while practicing under the special and demanding conditions in Northern Norway.